 A readily-available, reliable bench-top test has not yet been developed for differentiating SaM species.
-With the exception of larger milk quality labs and research settings, the best current methods of speciation for SaM (MALDI-TOF, PCR) are not widely used due to a high cost and technological barrier.
+With the exception of larger milk quality labs and research settings, the best current methods of speciation for SaM (MALDI-TOF, PCR) are not widely available, likely due to a high equipment costs and some technological barriers.
 Currently, most SaM species are only able to be lumped together as “non-aureus staphylococci” by milk quality labs without the resources or infrastructure to speciate isolates (e.g., on-farm culture, veterinary practices), even though it is established that some species are more relevant to udder health than others.
-Future work towards developing more readily available methods of speciation may better inform treatment decisions for producers, allowing them to treat or cull animals with infections due to more problematic NASM and withhold treatment for those of less concern.
+Future work towards developing more readily available methods of speciation may better inform treatment decisions for producers, allowing them to treat or cull animals with infections due to more problematic SaM and withhold treatment for those of less concern.

-Although the increase in quarter SCC was modest for most of the NAS species observed in the current study, the widespread nature of these intramammary pathogens can still result in sizeable increases in the bulk tank SCC due to a large number of quarters infected in a given herd.
+Although the increase in quarter SCC was modest for most of the SaM species observed in the current study, the widespread nature of these intramammary pathogens can still result in sizeable increases in the bulk tank SCC due to a large number of quarters infected in a given herd.
 Schukken et al. (2009) found that the percentage contribution of SaM IMI to the total number of somatic cells in bulk tank milk was 17.9% for herds with a BTSCC less than 200,000 cells/mL, considerably greater than the contribution from infections with “major mastitis pathogens” in those herds.
 The consistently high quarter-level prevalence of SaM found in previous work (26%, Condas et al., 2017; 26%, De Visscher et al., 2016; 11.4%, Rowe et al., 2019; 33%, Wuytack et al., 2020) means that taken as a whole, IMI with these bacteria can still negatively affect the overall income of a dairy by preventing producers from achieving quality premiums.
 Schukken et al. point out that particularly in “herds striving for a low BMSCC [< 200,000 cells/mL],” where major mastitis pathogens have already been controlled, IMI due to SaM are the next target to further improve udder health.
 These findings are even more applicable today, as the average SCC for dairies in the US continues to decline and more dairies are achieving a low BTSCC.
 In the US, the milk-weighted geometric BTSCC mean decreased from 227,000 cells/mL in 2009 to 171,000 cells/mL in 2019 (USDA-APHIS, 2021).
 The cohort of herds enrolled in this study fit the description of herds aspiring towards a low BTSCC, with an average BTSCC of 186,717 cells/mL (median = 163,583; range = 135,000-329,000).

 In the observed data, SCS for quarters with an IMI due to S. chromogenes and S. aureus had significant overlap; this was similar to work by Woudstra et. al (2022), who reported quarter-level SCC by SaM on one dairy in Sweden.
 Additionally, Supré et al. (2011) found that S. chromogenes, S. simulans, and S. xylosus induced an increase quarter SCC comparable with that of Staphylococcus aureus for 3 farms in the Netherlands, while controlling for DIM, parity, milk production, and herd.
 More recent research from the same group found that the SCC from quarters with a persistent IMI due to S. chromogenes was comparable to SCC of quarters infected with a major pathogen such as S. aureus (Valckenier et al., 2021).
 However, in the current study, this overlap in effect on SCC was no longer apparent for the least square means estimates of quarters infected with S. aureus and S. chromogenes, which accounted for the effects of DIM and repeated observations.